aws-solutions-library-samples/Guidance-for-AI-enhanced-customer-experience-with-Amazon-Connect/README.md

 This guide provides step-by-step instructions to deploy an Amazon Connect self-service customer experience solution.
 Upon completion you will have a GenAI chat bot with web calling capability, and an OMNI Channel contact centre.

 By following this implementation, you will have:
-1. An Amazon Connect Instance built and configured in your AWS Account.
+1. Amazon Connect platform
-2. A self-service chat bot leveraging Bedrock knowledge base to answer customer queries.
-3. WebRTC calling/video capability to speak with an agent
-4. A hosted Web App via AWS CloudFront to experience the deployed solution.
+2. Self-service chatbot
+3. Omnichannel interaction management (Chat, Voice, Video, Screen Sharing)
+4. Agent assistant (Next Best Action)
+5. Speech analytics capabilities
+6. Automated post call summary